validcv/validcv/README.md

 tools - automation tools
 ```

+## Development notes
+NOTE: These will be captured in OSTs
+TODO: Intern projects TBD

+1. For errors in source encoding go to the deepest level of first failure and fi schema

 ## Legal Notice
 ValiCV™ is a trademark of Abhishek Choudhary and others
 carrying out business as AyeAI Consulting and allied